baAlex/Nara/README.md

 Nara
 ====

-The terrain in the screenshots should work as an overworld for an action rpg, but is more a renderer that a videogame.
+The terrain in the screenshots should work as an overworld for an RPG, but currently all this is more a renderer than a videogame.

+Eventually Nara's goal is to recreate the experience of 90's RPGs (fixing all tedious corners), taking inspiration from the *Final Fantasy* franchise, and *Squaresoft* and *Game Arts* games.

-Check implemented features and future work in the [projects tab](https://github.com/baAlex/Nara/projects/).
+Check implemented features and future work in [Projects](https://github.com/baAlex/Nara/projects/).
 And while I always try to maintain the code in a compilable state, prepare yourself to found broken things, debug messages/graphics and incomplete functionality all over the place.

-Any help is welcomed ⛰️📐️!.
+Any help is welcomed ⛰️📐️... oh, and 'Nara' is a codename!.

 ![screenshot](./resources/screenshot-terrain.jpg)
 ![screenshot](./resources/screenshot-wire.jpg)